 ARTS & SCIENCES: Human Structure/Function I, II and III

-MEDICINE: History of Medicine, Clinical Correlations, Medical Microbiology, Medical Neurosciences, Clinical Skills, Intro to Pharmacology (Self-Paced), Continuing Care Clinic (half-day weekly), Pathology I (General/Clinical), Pathology II (Anatomic/Systemic), CUES (Communication, Understanding, Education and Self-awareness)
+MEDICINE: History of Medicine, Clinical Correlations, Medical Microbiology, Medical Neurosciences, Clinical Skills, Intro to Pharmacology (Self-Paced), Continuing Care Clinic (half-day weekly), Pathology I (General/Clinical), Pathology II (Anatomic/Systemic), Clinical Practice of Medicine I and II (CPM)